Careers360 Logo

 Answer:

-2. Cell wall of fungi is made up of Chitin.
+2. The cell wall of fungi is made up of Chitin.

-3. Association between blue green algae and fungi is called as Lichens.
+3. The association between blue green algae and fungi is called Lichens.

-5. Species has the smallest number of organisms with a maximum number of similar characters.
+5. Species have the smallest number of organisms with a maximum number of similar characters.

 6. Plants without well-differentiated stem, root and leaf are kept in Thallophyta.